dcbriccetti/python-lessons/Web/flask/morse/README.md

 ## The Client

-A human could use the browser to supply the codes on by one, but that would be tedious, so we have a client program.
-For each letter in the password, it looks up the Morse Code, and for each element of the Morse Code for the letter, replaces it with “dash” or “dot” and issues an HTTP GET request to the server in the form: `/codes/<element>`, where `<element>` is `dash` or `dot`.
+A human could use the browser to supply the codes one by one, but that would be tedious, so we have a client program.
+For each letter in the password, the client looks up the Morse Code, and for each element of the Morse Code for the letter, replaces it with “dash” or “dot” and issues an HTTP GET request to the server in the form: `/codes/<element>`, where `<element>` is `dash` or `dot`.